TimothyJan/ScreenCrit-MEAN/README.md

 # ScreenCrit
-MEAN Reviews (Movie/TVShow reviews management system) app MongoDB, Express, Angular, Node, Angular Material, and TMDB(The Movie DB) API.
-Built a REST API with Express, Node, and MongoDB along with a compatible frontend using Angular(Typescript) and the TMDB(The Movie DB) API.
+Movie/TVShow reviews management app using the MEAN stack (MongoDB, Express, Angular, Node), Angular Material, and TMDB(The Movie DB) API.
+Built a REST API with Express, Node, and MongoDB along with a compatible frontend using Angular(Typescript), Angular Material and the TMDB(The Movie DB) API.

 backend:
 <ul>